Upper School

 • AP Chemistry magic show

-• AP Physics and Physics egg drop challenge
+• Honors Physics and Physics egg drop challenge

 • Oceanography students teach O’Quinn students about the ocean